Olympic golf at Tokyo 2020: Top five things to know

 Already assured of Hall of Fame status, 32-year-old Park remains keen to add to her tally of seven majors and one Olympic gold achieved on golf's return at Rio 2016.

-At just 21, Tavatanakit is almost certain to make her Olympic debut in Tokyo after her ANA Inspiration success saw her vault up the rankings from 103 to 13.
+At just 21, Tavatanakit will make her Olympic debut in Tokyo after her ANA Inspiration success propelled her up the rankings from 103 to 13.

-She should be joined by the Jutanugarn sisters, two-time major winner Ariya and Moriya.
+She will be joined by two-time major winner Ariya Jutanugarn.

 Koreans won three of 2020's four majors - after the Evian Championship was cancelled - with Germany's Sophia Popov a shock winner of the Women's British Open.

-Popov, who told LPGA.com that she had struggled with the tick-borne Lyme Disease for several years, will appear in Tokyo with Rio 2016 Olympian Caroline Masson also likely to represent Germany in the 60-strong field.
+Popov, who told LPGA.com that she had struggled with the tick-borne Lyme Disease for several years, will appear in Tokyo with Rio 2016 Olympian Caroline Masson also representing Germany in the 60-strong field.

 New Zealand's former world number one Lydia Ko had her first LPGA Tour win for three years at April's Lotte Championship in Hawaii.